vyos/vyos-documentation/docs/contributing/build-vyos.rst

    The source code remains public and an ISO can be built using the process outlined in this chapter.

-This will guide you though the process of building a VyOS ISO using Docker_.
+This will guide you through the process of building a VyOS ISO using Docker_.
 This process has been tested on clean installs of Debian Jessie, Stretch, and Buster.